LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_library_path_2.rst.txt

 installation directory can be retrieved by calling the :ref:`predicates_logtalk_load_context_2` predicate with the ``directory`` key and using the returned value to define the ``logtalk_library_path/2`` predicate.
-On a settings file or a :term:`loader file` file, simply use an :ref:`directives_initialization_1` directive to wrap the call to the ``logtalk_load_context/2`` predicate and the assert of the ``logtalk_library_path/2`` fact.
+On a :term:`settings file` file or a :term:`loader file` file, simply use an :ref:`directives_initialization_1` directive to wrap the call to the ``logtalk_load_context/2`` predicate and the assert of the ``logtalk_library_path/2`` fact.

-This predicate may also be used to override the default :term:`scratch directory` by defining the library alias ``scratch_directory`` in a backend Prolog initialization file (assumed to be loaded prior to Logtalk loading).
+This predicate may be used to override the default :term:`scratch directory` by defining the library alias ``scratch_directory`` in a backend Prolog initialization file (assumed to be loaded prior to Logtalk loading).
 This allows e.g. Logtalk to be installed in a read-only directory by setting this alias to the operating-system directory for temporary files.
 It also allows several Logtalk instances to run concurrently without conflict by using a unique scratch directory per instance (e.g. using a process ID or a UUID generator).

+This predicate may be used to override the default location used by the :doc:`../../devtools/packs` tool to store registries and packs by defining the ``logtalk_packs`` library alias in settings file or in a backend Prolog initialization file (assumed to be loaded prior to Logtalk loading).

 The :ref:`logtalk <objects_logtalk>` built-in object provides an :ref:`expand_library_path/2 <apis:logtalk/0::expand_library_path/2>`